How to grow… Sprouts

 Any seed meant for sprouting will be suitable to grow and eat, as these are free of any chemicals and nasties.
 The likes of radish sprouts, sunflower sprouts and mustard sprouts are distinctly peppery, even spicy, whilst mung beans, clover and alfalfa hone more of a mild flavour.
 Mr Fothergill’s offers the following tasty seed mixes to grow at home:

-• Red and white clover – Clover has a mild flavour, is very tender and is packed with nutrition.
-Red clover is also a rich source of isoflavones, which has been linked with improving cardiovascular health, amongst other benefits.
+• Red and white clover – Clover has a mild flavour, is very tender and is packed with nutritional benefits.
+Red clover is a rich source of isoflavones, which has been linked with improving cardiovascular health, amongst other benefits.

 • Alfalfa – This sprouting variety has a fresh, nutty flavour high in essential antioxidants.